ben-ying/android-samples/Espresso/README.md

 ## Espresso recipes

+### Matching a view next to another view

+A layout could contain certain views that are not unique by themselves.
+For example, a repeating call button in a table of contacts could have the same R.id, contain the same text, and have the same properties as other call buttons within the view hierarchy.
-### Often, the non-unique view will be paired with some unique label that’s located next to it, such as a name of the contact next to the call button.
+Often, the non-unique view will be paired with some unique label that’s located next to it, such as a name of the contact next to the call button.
 In this case, you can use the hasSibling() matcher to narrow down your selection:
 ```java
 onView(allOf(withText("7"), hasSibling(withText("item: 0")))).perform(click());
 ```